soysaucewaso/alles_os3_fork/README.md

 Orbslam3 is a Visual Simulataneous Localization and Mapping algorithm.
 This repo contains a ROS2 wrapper to subscribe to image/IMU topics and publish to pose estimates.

 ### Alternatives
-jnskkmhr's orbslam3(ROS2 Wrapper) and jnskkmhr's ORB-SLAM3-STEREO-FIXED has better documentation, has been tested much more, and provides all functionality this repo provides
+jnskkmhr's orbslam3(ROS2 Wrapper) and jnskkmhr's ORB-SLAM3-STEREO-FIXED have better documentation, been tested much more, and provide all functionality this repo provides

 ### Efficacy
 This repo mapped and localized accurately for me with EuRoC ros2 bags